 At the age of 10, Roberts began to go on auditions.
 She was cast as the daughter of Johnny Depp's character in Blow in 2001 and then received small parts in several other films.
 She attended The Archer School for Girls in Los Angeles for a short time, but she received most of her education through homeschooling and tutoring on movie sets.

 From 2004 through 2007 Roberts starred in the Nickelodeon television series Unfabulous, playing Addie Singer, a junior high school student who writes songs about her own life.
 She also performed on the series’ soundtrack album, Unfabulous and More, released in 2005.

-Roberts was also beginning to receive roles in films geared toward a "tween" audience.
+Around the time of Unfabulous, Roberts was also beginning to receive roles in films geared toward a "tween" audience.
 In 2006 she appeared in the fantasy-comedy Aquamarine, a story about two friends who discover a mermaid living in a swimming pool.
-In 2007 she played the title role of Nancy Drew in a film inspired by the classic detective stories.
+The following year she played the title role of Nancy Drew in a film inspired by the classic detective stories.
 This performance brought Roberts greater name recognition and parts in other family-friendly films, including Wild Child in 2008 and Hotel for Dogs in 2009.

 After a brief enrollment at Sarah Lawrence College, Roberts returned to acting full-time.
 She worked with director Wes Craven in the slasher sequel Scream 4 in 2011, and in 2012 she played fictional pop star Riley Banks in Celeste and Jesse Forever, an independent romantic comedy starring Rashida Jones and Andy Samberg.